Jakob-Bach/Constrained-Subgroup-Discovery/README.md

 # Constrained Subgroup Discovery

-This repository contains the code of the paper
+This repository contains the code of two papers:

 > Bach, Jakob.
-"Constrained Subgroup Discovery"

-(The paper is not published yet.
+"Using Constraints to Discover Sparse and Alternative Subgroup Descriptions"

+(To be published on arXiv.
+Once it's published, we'll add a link to it here.
+We'll link the experimental data, too.)

+> Bach, Jakob, and Klemens Böhm. "..."

+(To be published at a conference or in a journal.
 Once it's published, we'll add a link to it here.
 We'll link the experimental data, too.)